EzioTheDeadPoet/SME-FT-/README.md

 ### 3. Included Patches

-If a mod I used has patches for other mods they are included but need to be enabled by you they are marked ~~with a sperator~~ by being the only mods enabled in the `SME(FT) - Optional Downloads` Profile and each one of them has the mods the patch is for included in its name and/or a note inside of MO.
+If a mod I used has patches for other mods they are included but need to be enabled by you they are marked by being the only mods enabled in the `SME(FT) - Optional Downloads` Profile and are art of the patch mod category of MO.
+Each one of them has the mods the patch is for included in its name and/or a note inside of MO.